Racing - First time racers guide

 What can you expect on race day?

-You need to register in your category either use the paper plate provided by the hosting club, bring your own number plate or buy a Centurions plate from for £1.
+You need to register in your category either use the paper plate provided by the hosting club, bring your own number plate or buy a Centurions plate for £1.
 If you have a British Cycling race licence, and are a first timer, then your number will be the last three digits of your licence.
 If you do not have a BC issued race licence then the hosting club will allocate a number for you for the series.

 Once registered and your number plate is firmly attached, you will be able to take to the track for practice.
 Once registration closes the riders and categories will be posted up.
 Please check that you or your rider is in the correct category.
 Mistakes can happen and it’s key that these are amended as soon as possible.